Global Youth Service Fund | UMC YoungPeople

 YOUTH DISTRIBUTE!

-Seventy percent of any funds raised for YSF by an Annual Conference goes to projects selected by youth in leadership from the region of the church.
+70% of any funds raised for YSF by an Annual Conference goes to projects selected by youth in leadership from the region of the church.
 That usually means that the Conference Council on Youth Ministries (CCYM) can identify awesome projects that meet the needs of their context.
-The remaining 30 percent of the total collected is sent to the General Council on Finance and Administration (GCFA), and this amount is used to fund projects that a team of youth from around the world select.
-Most importantly, the projects supported are designed and led by youth, for the benefit of their peers.
-(Book of Discipline 2012, 649.
-3. i-k; 1208)
+The remaining 30% of the total collected is sent to the General Council on Finance and Administration (GCFA) to be awarded by a review team from the Young People’s Connectional Network.

 APPLICANT RESPONSIBILITIES: